NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/discovery_template.md

 # Discovery Project Template

 {: .notice }
 Replace all content below with your own content.
-Review the [detailed instructions](discovery)
+Review the [detailed instructions](discovery).

+{: .notice }
+You may also start from the shared google doc template [here](https://docs.google.com/document/d/1rP7uUcpcZBdhIbtBRzdobj-UxHOola5ksn9sEVCTO_w/edit?usp=sharing).

+{: .warn }
+You must submit your finished document to schoology.
+Include a copy of this in your doc folder in github at the same time with all relevant files.

 **Student Name 1:** ____________________
 **Student Name 2:** ____________________